lupyuen/pinephone-nuttx/README.md

 _Is it caused by PinePhone's GIC?_

 This problem doesn't seem to be caused by [PinePhone's Generic Interrupt Controller (GIC)](https://github.com/lupyuen/pinephone-nuttx#interrupt-controller) that we have implemented.
-We successfully tested PinePhone's GIC with QEMU.
-(See next section)
+We [successfully tested PinePhone's GIC](https://github.com/lupyuen/pinephone-nuttx#test-pinephone-gic-with-qemu) with QEMU.

 Let's troubleshoot the Timer Interrupt...